 Our tour guide, Leo was very knowledgeable about the flora.
 Soon I’m able to spot the Coca plant amongst weeds and thickets of greens.
 Mangos were also in season.
 We’d come by a tree full of ripe fruits and either Daniel climbs on one to get the fruits or we throw rocks at it.

-We ended up in a village or a hut high on the ridge line for a little break.
+We ended up in a village or a hut high on the ridgeline for a little break.
 I think it’s a hostel/snack bar and the owner had some interesting pets.
 There was a spider monkey of sorts and a big giant rodent you couldn’t help but pet it.
-There’s also various traditional Inca costumes you can play with.
+There are also various traditional Inca costumes you can play with.
 They also serve Peruvian vodka with a snake inside the bottle and herbs marinating in the fluid.
 There are homemade cocoa and maracuya (passion fruit juice) which was heavenly.
 They also had homemade coffee and for once it was amazing!
 Most places in Peru only serve the nasty instant coffee, this was a nice change pace.

 DREAMING OF TRAVEL?Tired of your office and cubicle job?
 Want to go on a grand adventure around the world but can't afford it?
 Why not work overseas?
 Check out Search Jobs Abroad and find an international job now!